 To track all of these metrics, you'll need to use more than just Google Analytics.
 A platform that aggregates your eCommerce analytics data across all of your channels (email, affiliate, paid) and tools (Google Analytics, Shopify, Klaviyo, etc.) is the only way to get a 360-degree view of your campaign performance.
 With the right eCommerce analytics platform, you should be able to take all of these metrics and utilize them to determine important KPIs, such as net profit just for your campaigns.
 You can also take your current customer data and target specific users for unique goals.
 For example, maybe you want to run a referral campaign targeting customers who have left positive reviews through Yotpo, or for those who have made a recent purchase.

 The possibilities are endless, as long as you have a unified view of your customers with the ability to segment them across the right data points.

 There are different approaches you can take for collecting eCommerce data.
-Many eCommerce applications have their own basic, built-in analytics tools.
-As an example, eCommerce platforms like Shopify and BigCommerce typically have their own native analytics and reporting features that provide information on transactional activity.
+Many eCommerce analytics tools have their own basic, built-in analytics function.
+For example, eCommerce platforms like Shopify and BigCommerce typically have their own native analytics and reporting features that provide information on transactional activity.